 One can learn to sustain oneself with minimum resources while trekking.
-You can put yourself out of the comfort zone into unfamiliar territory and conditions can turn bad without much warning as it does in the mountains - a test for both your mental and physical prowess.
-It is better to be equipped to handle emergencies such as shortage of water, food, how to start a fire, wilderness first aid, making temporary shelters if you plan on going for an extended period into a really remote area to hike.
-Be sure to inform friends and family of your planned route, estimated places you plan to stay overnight, etcetera in case you miss a turn or take the wrong trail.
+You can put yourself out of your comfort zone into unfamiliar territory, and conditions can turn sour without much warning as they do in the mountains – a test for your mental and physical prowess.
+It is better equipped to handle emergencies such as water shortage, food, starting a fire, wilderness first aid, and making temporary shelters if you plan on going for an extended period into a remote area to hike.
+Be sure to inform friends and family of your planned route, estimated places you plan to stay overnight, etcetera if you miss a turn or take the wrong trail.

 13. Disconnect From Technology

-You will be away from your laptops, perhaps even cell phone network, television, and many other distracting gadgets once you are in the hills.
-The freedom from these gadgets can re-teach you to appreciate and reconnect with nature while being independent of the electronic devices.
-Trekking in nature is a great way to reconnect with yourself, self-discovery and reflection.
+You will be away from your laptops, perhaps even cell phone networks, television, and many other distracting gadgets once you are in the hills.
+The freedom from these gadgets can re-teach you to appreciate and reconnect with nature while being independent of electronic devices.
+Trekking in nature is a great way to reconnect with yourself, self-discovery, and reflection.

 14) Make new friends!

 We all know how fun it is to meet like-minded people, but a bonus is the health benefits of making new friends.
-It has been proven that adults with larger social circles have lower blood pressure and live longer.
+It has been proven that adults with more extensive social circles have lower blood pressure and live longer.